baryvn/Orleans.Minio/README.md

-# Orleans Rqlite Providers
+# Orleans Minio Providers
 [Orleans](https://github.com/dotnet/orleans) is a framework that provides a straight-forward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.

-[Rqlite](https://www.Rqlite.io/) rqlite is a distributed relational database that combines the simplicity of SQLite with the robustness of a fault-tolerant, highly available cluster.
-It's developer-friendly, its operation is straightforward, and its design ensures reliability with minimal complexity.

-## Why Orleans :sparkling_heart: Rqlite
-- Orleans is used to manage application logic, distribute actors to handle user requests, and distribute workload.
-- Rqlite is used to store and manage distributed data, ensuring consistency and high reliability of the system.

-This setup optimizes performance and scalability for small-scale distributed applications while ensuring data consistency and availability.
-Such a combination is particularly suitable for applications requiring high reliability and easy scalability, such as IoT applications, multiplayer games, or high-traffic web systems.

-## **Orleans.Rqlite**
+## **Orleans.Minio**
-is a package that use Rqlite as a backend for Orleans providers like Cluster Membership, Grain State storage and Reminders.
+is a package that use Minio as a backend for Orleans providers like Cluster Membership, Grain State storage and Reminders.

 # Installation
 Nuget Packages are provided:
-- Orleans.Persistence.Rqlite
+- Orleans.Persistence.Minio
-- Orleans.Clustering.Rqlite
+- Orleans.Clustering.Minio

 ## Coming soon
-- Orleans.Reminder.Rqlite
+- Orleans.Reminder.Minio
-- Authen username/password for Rqlite

 ## Silo
 ```